dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Reading and doing exercises in the Python Testing with pytest, got through pg 16.

 **Thoughts:** Getting back to recording my 100 days, still been studying but just not recording.

+### Day 82: 4 Mar 2021

+**Today's Progress**: Reading and doing exercises in the Python Testing with pytest, got through pg 20.

+**Thoughts:** Going slower than I want, however still making progress and that feels good.